Embracing the Past...

 Owen Benner tempts the flock of Icelandic Sheep

-We feel it of utmost importance for man not tp continue to deplete natural resources, and to become a lot less wasteful and more locally based.
-For this reason we have come up with a very simple, yet challenging mission:
+We feel it of utmost importance for man not to continue to deplete natural resources, and to become a lot less wasteful and more locally based.
+For these reasons we have come up with a very simple, yet challenging mission:

 To make our bio-diverse, organic small farm as self-sustaining as possible, eventually requiring little to no external/off farm inputs.

 To do this we are starting to make use of our own resources as much as possible.
-Our woodlot to heat our home, the sun to pump our water for our gardens, our springhouse to keep produce cool and for winter storage, green roofs to reflect heat and grow food (60 lbs of carrots in one 3' x 3' bed), our own grains and root crops to feed our livestock and poultry, bees and sugar maples for sweeteners, and most importantly, a large organic vegetable plot.
-We also have a small orchard, plenty of laying hens, turkeys, and sheep, to provide healthy, organic food for our family, neighbors, friends and other local establishments.
-We also provide healthy food for kids who vist the farm each summer from surrounding camps.
+Our woodlot to fire our oven, the sun to pump our water for our gardens, our spring house to keep produce cool and for winter storage, green roofs to reflect heat and grow food (60 lbs of carrots in one 3' x 3' bed), our own grains and root crops to feed our livestock and poultry, bees and sugar maples for sweeteners, and most importantly, a large organic vegetable plot.

 Education & Hands on Experience hold the key